helloworld-UwU/agar3000/README.md

 A tool that automatically detects and counts colonies on images of agar plates.

-Do you think that automated colony counting isn't for you🤨?
-Are your plates too tough for a machine?!
-Make photos on your smartphone and try our new agar3000!
+Think automated colony counting isn't for you 🤨?
+Your plates are too "wild" for a machine?
+Take a photo with your smartphone and let agar3000 prove you wrong.

 ## Requirements
 <details>